EdgeGallery/docs/Projects/MEP/MEP_Interfaces.md

 | 404  | The requested resource was not found. |

 #### 2. Update liveness info
-This method update liveness staus about an individual mec service.
-It indicates the activeness of the service.
+This method also referred as "heartbeat" message to (re)confirm the active status about an individual mec service.
+But not to change the state from "INACTIVE" to "ACTIVE".
 NOTE: As per ETSI doc, this message should be a PATCH message.
 Since we use servicecomb rest server which doesn't support PATCH message. we kept it as PUT.
 But behviour will be similar to patch.
 URL
 ```